 The eeZee click system

 The system presented here comprises of two separate but linked modules.
 The first part developed was the walking interface which tested the natural, untethered walking metaphor.
 In its unmodified state, the Google Cardboard headset requires the user to repeatedly press a button to move.
 In reality, the button is a simple lever with a conductive end which simulates touching the smartphone screen.
-Our system added a 12v solenoid to the headset which is activated by micro switches mounted on the users shoes.
+Our system added a 12v solenoid to the headset which is activated by micro switches mounted on the user’s shoes.
 Moving the feet in a natural way activates the solenoid, ‘tapping’ the screen and creating moving the virtual environment.
-In the spirit of the materials of the headset, first version used a cardboard mounting system and a less powerful solenoid that the final version.
+In the spirit of the materials of the headset, first version used a cardboard mounting system and a less powerful solenoid that the second version.
 One problem encountered was the amount of heat generated by the 12v solenoid, so in the final version, a more rigid mounting system was used with a heat sink.
-The drawback of this was that is was considerably heavier and in reality the solenoid was too powerful.
+The drawback of this was that it was considerably heavier and in reality the solenoid was too powerful.

 image 2 : eeZee Click Cardboard HMD

-The cycling interface is a development of the original NAVRgate system (Knight and Brown 1999-2001) which had some significant disadvantage largely caused by the lack if suitable low cost resources when originally developed.
+The cycling interface is a development of the original NAVRgate system (Knight and Brown 1999-2001) which had some significant disadvantage largely caused by the lack of suitable low cost resources when originally developed.
 The original system used a modified optical mouse circuit board (modified with a hacksaw to separate the X and Y movement components) and the movement was achieved through a series of gear wheels which activated the optical sensors.
 The handlebars steered in the Left and right in the X axis and the pedals moved forwards and backwards in the Y axis.
 In eeZee click, the user moves in the direction in which they are looking, removing the need for the handlebar movement.
 In the spirit of eeZee click, the forward movement is activated by a micro switch mounted on the frame.
 A battery pack (also frame mounted) completes the system.

-image 3: original and revised naVRgate bike
+image 3: revised naVRgate bike

 For the complete system, the user is fitted with the foot switches (using mapping pins to fix the switches to shoes), the battery pack is placed in a pocket and the headset is connected to a power connector on the headset allows a quick change between walking and cycling.